 Each year the St. Petersburg Conference on World Affairs continues to improve the quantity and caliber of our high-profile panelists.
-This year is no exception.
-With over 30 Panel Discussions, the 2019 Conference will feature speakers and panelists of intelligence officials, diplomats, media and academic experts for 3-1/2 days of discussions about critical international issues.
-Below are the speakers that have confirmed their attendance.
-Check back often, because more are added right up to the last minute.
+2019 was no exception.
+With over 30 Panel Discussions, the 2019 Conference featured speakers and panelists of intelligence officials, diplomats, media and academic experts for 3-1/2 days of discussions about critical international issues.
+Below are the speakers that attended.

 Doug is the instigator of the St Pete Conference on World Affairs, having participated in a similar event last year in Boulder, Colorado.
 When he moved to St. Petersburg in 2007 to take care of aging parents, he noted that international issues did not get the time and attention in the lives of busy Floridians that they warranted.
 The presidential elections only reinforced his conviction that an international conference in St. Pete that talked about issues, and unfettered by political rhetoric, would be a true contribution to the community.
 Doug was a career Foreign Service Officer at the US State Department and retired with the rank of Ambassador after a 34-year career.
 He served in Europe: Brussels, Rome, Milan, Paris, Lisbon, Sarajevo, and for three years in Cairo.
 He was the US Deputy Permanent Representative during both the Bosnia and Kosovo wars, and he worked for several years in the late seventies on the negotiations that later resulted in the independence of Namibia.
 At the Embassy in Cairo, he worked on the peace process as well as liaison with the Egyptian military.
 As Ambassador to Bosnia, he renegotiated wide changes to the wartime constitution, which in 2006 were ultimately rejected by the ethnically-based parties in power in 2006.
 He was the Distinguished Ambassador in Residence at the University of Miami from 2008-2012.
 Ambassador McElhaney is a member of the American Academy of Diplomacy.